terramate-io/terramate-example-code-generation/README.md

 ## Making Changes: Change Detection + Code Generation = Fun!

 TODO: showcase how to change Terramate globals + generate code.
+Also provide instructions on how to define GCP projects/buckets/etc.

 ## Deploying Stacks